Lake Arrowhead State Park

-Lake Arrowhead State Park is a state park located in Clay County, Texas, near Wichita Falls.
-The park is 524 acres.
+Lake Arrowhead State Park is a 524 acres state park located in Clay County, Texas, United States near Wichita Falls.
+The park opened in 1970 and is managed by the Texas Parks & Wildlife Department.

 History

 Lake Arrowhead was built as a water source for the city of Wichita Falls and the surrounding area.
 The surrounding state park land was purchased from the city in 1970, and the park opened the same year.

 Nature

 The land of Lake Arrowhead State Park was once part of a vast prairie of central North America.
 Agriculture changed the character of the land.
 Honey mesquite seeds were brought from South Texas with the cattle drives, and the mesquite savanna has taken over the grasslands of the park.
 The park has an ongoing prairie restoration project that includes controlled burns.

 Animals

-White-tailed deer, coyote, bobcat, striped skunk, nine-banded armadillo and North American beaver are seen in the park.
+White-tailed deer, coyote, bobcat, striped skunk, Mexican long-nosed armadillo and North American beaver are seen in the park.
 Monarch butterflies pass through during migration in spring and fall.
-Birds documented in the park include painted buntings, bald eagles, osprey, eastern bluebirds, belted kingfishers, American white pelicans, great egrets, scissor-tailed flycatchers, great horned owls, screech owls, barn owls and barred owls.
+Bird species documented in the park include painted bunting, bald eagle, osprey, eastern bluebird, belted kingfisher, American white pelican, great egret, scissor-tailed flycatcher, great horned owl, screech owl, barn owl and barred owl.